 Randomize Statement in VBA

 VBA Randomize statement is a simple one-liner statement that we add before applying the RND function.
-Whenever a workbook is reopened Randomize statement provides a new seed number to the RND function depending upon the computer’s system time.
+Whenever a workbook reopens, the Randomize statement provides a new seed number to the RND function depending upon the computer’s system time.

-Before I talk about the Randomize statement, let me introduce you to a simple RND function with VBA.
+Before discussing the Randomize statement, let me introduce you to a simple RND function with VBA.

-As a worksheet function “RAND,” in VBA, “RND” too will generate random numbers that are greater than 0 but less than 1.
+As a worksheet function “RAND,” in VBA, “RND” generates random numbers greater than 0 but less than 1.

-Now take a look at the syntax of the “RND” function.
+Now, look at the syntax of the RND function.

-- If we pass the number as <0, it keeps generating the same random number every time.
+- If we pass the number as <0, it generates the same random number every time.

-- If we pass the number as 0, it will repeat the most recent number it has given.
+- If we pass the number as 0, it will repeat its most recent number.

 - If we pass the number >0, it keeps giving you different random numbers, i.e., the next random number in the sequence.